teal-finance/rainbow/README.md

 #### Run

-The *run* targets do not depend on the above *build* targets.
+The _run_ targets do not depend on the above _build_ targets.
-You do not need to *make build* before *make run*.
+You do not need to _make build_ before _make run_.

     make run           # Run the backend
     make run-front     # Run the frontend in dev mode

-To let Rainbow backend serving the static website, as in production:
+To serve the static website using the Rainbow backend only, as in production:

     make clean -j && make all -j && make run